dahvreinhart/perspective/README.md

 - Paginate the get users response (unsafe to respond full DB collection contents)
 - Impelement additional user functionality (eg. update, delete, bulk create)
 - Implement additional platform functionality (eg. authentication)
-- Flesh out the monitoring (persist application logs and errors or pipe them to a service)
+- Flesh out the monitoring (eg. persist application logs and errors or pipe them to a service)

 As a last note, one of the choices I made was to implement UUIDs for the user objects instead of using the DB default ObjectIDs (or sequential IDs).
 In my experience, this is best practice.
+Therefore, you will not see any 'ID' field in the responses from these endpoints, only UUIDs.

+## Dependancies

+- MongoDB

 ## Installation